nfrastack/herald/container/README.md

 | `DOMAIN_01_RECORD_TTL`             | TTL for the domain record (alt)       | `300`               |
 | `DOMAIN_01_RECORD_TARGET`          | DNS record target (alt)               |                     |
 | `DOMAIN_01_UPDATE_EXISTING`        | Update existing records (alt)         | `TRUE`              |

+A limit of 3 domains can be configured when the containers advanced mode is disabled.

 #### Integration Environment Variables